Thank you for subscribing

 George Pentland Botanic Gardens, Frankston

 When it comes to pretty coastal parklands, George Pentland Botanic Gardens is up there with some of the best.
 This hidden green oasis, in the middle of Frankston, has become a go-to eco escape, set against a backdrop of undulating grassy expanses and native garden beds.
-The park, which recently reopened to the public after substantial improvement works, also has a kids playground, ornamental lake, walking tracks and plenty of picnic and barbecue facilities.
+The park, which recently reopened to the public after substantial improvement works, has a kids playground, ornamental lake, walking tracks and plenty of picnic and barbecue facilities.

 Dandenong Ranges Botanic Garden, Olinda